Material Hardness Testing

 How to test the hardness of your material, using Brinell, Rockwell, Vickers or Leeb testing methods.

-The hardness of a material refers to the materials ability to resist deformation, indentation or scratches.
-It is a measure of the materials hardness.
+The 'hardness of a material' refers to the materials ability to resist deformation, indentation or scratches.
 There are several different tests used to display the hardness of materials including, Brinell (HB), Rockwell (HRC), Vickers (HV)and Leeb.
+In the guide we'll walk you through the ins and outs of each.
+Read on to learn more.

 Rockwell tends to be the most commonly used way of testing hardness, due to its speed and simplicity.
 It is also suitable for a wide range of materials including metals, plastics and ceramics.
 The Rockwell test offers several different scales (A,B,C etc.) based on different combinations of indenter types and applied loads.